-The Committee may engage independent external consultants and advisors to provide any necessary information to assist in the discharge of its responsibilities.
+The Committee has engaged independent remuneration consultants to provide any necessary information to assist in the discharge of its responsibilities (refer page 14 below).

 The remuneration structure that has been adopted by the Group consists of the following components:

 - Fixed remuneration being annual salary; and - Short term incentives, being employee share schemes and bonuses.